daqcri/rayyan-dedup/README.md

 Command line tools for using the [dedupe python library](https://github.com/datamade/dedupe) for deduplicating Rayyan review articles.

-`rayyan-dedup` - takes review id and identifies duplicates.
+`rayyan-dedup-train` - takes review id and identifies duplicates.

 ## Installation and dependencies